mochul/BusyBookingsReport/index.md

 Design Patterns:

   Singleton Pattern: Makes sure there is only one single instance of each class.
-This prevents resource wastage and complexity.
+This prevents resource wastage and complexity, which greatly helped during development, and will help when multiple users are using the application.
+As we add more to the code base, it will keep the connector consistent throughout all of our updates.
+For our singleton object, we had db_connector.js implementing a single instance of the database connection, ensuring consistent and efficient management throughout the application.

   Observer Pattern: Notify multiple objects about any events that happen to the object they are observing.
 This enables a one-to-many dependency, where it is possible and even encouraged for multiple objects to base their behavior on an object while preventing tight coupling of any of the objects.
-For example, when a booking changes, observers (like the calendar UI and business dashboards) are automatically updated.
-Single Responsibility Principle: Ensures each module or class has one well-defined purpose, making code easier to test and refactor.
-This enhances scalability.

-Singleton Principle: db_connector.js implements a single instance of the database connection, ensuring consistent and efficient management throughout the application.
-Observer Principle: React state and Context API are used, enabling components like CreateBookingsPage.jsx and Calendar.js to automatically update in response to state changes.
+For example, when a booking changes, observers (like business calendar and customer calendar) are automatically updated.
+React states are used here, enabling components like CreateBookingsPage.jsx and Calendar.js to automatically update in response to state changes.

-SRP (Single Responsibility Principle): The modular structure in src/Components/ assigns each file a single, clearly defined responsibility, adhering to this principle
+  Factory Pattern: Allows for a superclass object and factory object where subclass objects of each can be created with new fields, inherienting the super class for ease of creation of new objects.
+Was used specifically for the user types, business and customer.
+When the App class creates a new user, it calls the respective factory class to create a new user, and then pushes that to the database.
+When users are pulled from the database, the respective factory class is called to create that user for usage throughout the application.
+This allowed for extremely easy creation of new users and will greatly help when expanding the application as we could expand this to bookings where new bookings go through a factory.
+This would also allow for new types of bookings to be made easily.
+Overall, the pattern allows for much better scalability as we expand the application.

 ## Testing Strategy, Execution, AI tool analysis (60 points):